 Abstract

 Growth differentiation factor-15 (GDF5) is known to increase in circulation during pregnancy and has been implicated in food intake, and weight loss, complications of pregnancy, and dysmetabolism.
 We used a Gdf15 knockout mouse model to assess the role of Gdf15 in body weight regulation and food intake during pregnancy.
 We found that Gdf15-/- dams consumed a similar amount of food and gained similar amounts of weight during the course of pregnancy as their Gdf15+/+ counterparts.
 Insulin sensitivity on gestational day 16.5 was also comparable between dams.
-In the postnatal period, pups were of similar birthweight, litter size, and has similar survival rates in both genotypes.
-There were also no detectable differences in milk volume production, milk fat percentage, or in offspring postnatal body weights until day 14.5 of life.
-These data suggest that elimination of GDF15 is inessential for differences in food intake, weight gain, and dysmetabolism during pregnancy in a mouse model.
+In the postnatal period, pups were of similar birthweight, litter size, and have similar survival rates in both genotypes.
+There were also no detectable differences in milk volume production, milk fat percentage, or in offspring postnatal body weights up to day 14.5 of life.
+These data suggest that elimination of GDF15 does not plan an essential role in food intake, weight gain, and metabolism during pregnancy in a mouse model.
 Further research is warranted to evaluate the role of GDF15 in pregnancy, outside of its role in body weight and food intake regulation.

 Introduction